 The ones in purple are changed.
 This my default configuration for Bit locker.
 Click Ok(twice) and then for create.

-Profile is created.
+The profile is created.

 Go to Assignments and include here the user group.
 Then click on the Save button.
-Now we have to wait for few minutes.
+Now we have to wait for a few minutes.